 Google Tag Manager and Google Analytics work well together, but they can work independent of each other if you have the proper setup.
 Either way, you will be collecting data from your website.

-What are the advantages of using Google Tag Manager?
+What are the Advantages of Using Google Tag Manager?

+There are several benefits associated with Google Tag Manager.
 Some of the biggest advantages to using this tool are that you can:

 Add tracking information without needing to make changes to the code

-- Spend less time waiting on your development team to help with minor code updates (keep in mind that if your site has e-commerce you'll still need to be best friends with your development team)
+Spend less time waiting on your development team to help with minor code updates (keep in mind that if your site has e-commerce you'll still need to be best friends with your development team).

-- Control who has access to your account and what changes they can make
+Control who has access to your account and what changes they can make.

-- Allow other teams or partners to work on updates and put changes live in the same account using workspaces
+Allow other teams or partners to work on updates and put changes live in the same account using workspaces.

 Control versions and test

-- Organize tags and release updates in versions to keep track of changes
+Organize tags and release updates in versions to keep track of changes.

-- Use preview mode to test changes before they go live and ensure they are tracking properly
+Use preview mode to test changes before they go live and ensure they are tracking properly.

-Should my company be using Google Tag Manager?
+Should My Company Use Google Tag Manager?

 This is a more complex question that should involve your marketing and development teams (and a review of your measurement plan and business goals).
 If you are currently running tracking scripts on your website, you will need to complete an audit and make a plan to transition into GTM—it's not as easy as just flipping a switch.